🎭Johnny Depp -- is 62 in the year 2025 and 63 in the year 2026; b.6/9/1963

 In 2054, 06 x 09 = 54

-In 1978, "The Jungle Book (re-issue)" was released by Walt Disney Productions / Buena Vista Distribution; Wolfgang Reitherman (director); Larry Clemmons, Ralph Wright, Ken Anderson, Vance Gerry (screenplay); Phil Harris, Sebastian Cabot, George Sanders, Sterling Holloway, John Abbott, Louis Prima, Bruce Reitherman, J. Pat O'Malley, Verna Felton, Clint Howard, Chad Stuart, Lord Tim Hudson, Ben Wright, Darlene Carr, Leo De Lyon, Hal Smith, Ralph Wright, Digby Wolfe, Bill Skiles, Pete Henderson, Candy Candido; Musical, Comedy; Animation
+In 1978, "The Jungle Book (re-release)" was released by Walt Disney Productions / Buena Vista Distribution; Wolfgang Reitherman (director); Larry Clemmons, Ralph Wright, Ken Anderson, Vance Gerry, Floyd Norman, Bill Peet (screenplay); Phil Harris, Sebastian Cabot, George Sanders, Sterling Holloway, John Abbott, Louis Prima, Bruce Reitherman, J. Pat O'Malley, Verna Felton, Clint Howard, Chad Stuart, Lord Tim Hudson, Ben Wright, Darlene Carr, Leo De Lyon, Hal Smith, Ralph Wright, Digby Wolfe, Bill Skiles, Pete Henderson, Candy Candido; Musical; Comedy; Animation; Adventure

 In 1989, "Star Trek V: The Final Frontier" was released by Paramount Pictures; William Shatner (director); David Loughery (screenplay); William Shatner, Leonard Nimoy, DeForest Kelley, James Doohan, Walter Koenig, Nichelle Nichols, George Takei, Laurence Luckinbill, Spice Williams-Crosby, George Murdock, David Warner, Charles Cooper, Cynthia Gouw, Bill Quinn, Harve Bennett, Todd Bryant; Sci-Fi; Live Action